-In many states, including asbestos exposure hotbeds such as Michigan and California, workers’ compensation laws are a major factor in determining employer responsibility for asbestos exposure.
+In many states, including asbestos exposure hotbeds such as Michigan and California, workers’ compensation laws are a major factor in determining an employer's responsibility for asbestos exposure.

 Workers’ compensation laws are considered to be an "exclusive remedy," meaning that if an employee is injured on the job, the employee has a right to recover through the state’s workers’ compensation structure, but cannot sue an employer in court.
 Such exclusive remedy statutes apply equally to a broken toe or a terminal case of mesothelioma due to asbestos exposure.

-Unlike a lawsuit, a claim for workers’ compensation benefits is generally handled through specific forms and interviews as required by a particular state.
-If a claim is denied, and administrative appeals to the Workers’ Compensation Bureau are unsuccessful, it may be possible to go to court to overturn the Bureau’s decision, but laws vary from state to state.
+Unlike a civil lawsuit, a claim for workers’ compensation benefits is generally handled through specific forms and interviews as required by a particular state.
+If a workers' compensation claim is denied, and administrative appeals to the state's workers' compensation board, bureau, or division are unsuccessful, it may be possible to go to court to overturn that decision, but laws vary from state to state on this

 Defining the potentially liable employer in an asbestos exposure case is not always a simple task.
-Since asbestos exposure generally occurs in an industrial setting, identifying a claimant’s actual employer involves more than just identifying the physical location where a claimant worked.
-Because auto plants, shipyards, mines and any number of companies often employ contractors to perform various functions throughout their business, the employer and the location of employment do not always go hand-in-hand.
+Since asbestos exposure generally occurs in an industrial setting, identifying a claimant’s actual employer often involves more than just identifying the physical location where a claimant worked.
+Because auto plants, shipyards, mines and any number of companies often employ contractors to perform various functions at different levels of their business, the employer and the location of employment do not always go hand-in-hand.

-A simple rule of thumb for determining an employer is to look at a paystub.
+One simple rule of thumb for determining who an employer is: look at a paystub.
 As a general proposition, the entity signing the paycheck is the employer.
-There are countless asbestos cases involving individuals that worked at a particular plant for 20 or 30 years, but were actually employed by a contractor independent of the company that owned their work site.
+There are countless asbestos cases involving individuals who worked at a particular plant for 20 or 30 years, but who were actually employed by a contractor independent of the company that owned their work site.

 Employer responsibility for asbestos exposure will continue to be a controversial and evolving issue.
-The best resource for determining the respoinsble party in an asbestos injury case is a workers compensation or personal injury lawyer.
+Your best first step in understanding your legal options is to discuss your situation with an experienced asbestos attorney.